maurges/multiple_pin_bot/README.md

 Then you run `python3 main.py`, and your bot is up and operating.

 Add the bot to supergroup and make him an admin to see him work.

-## Editing messages

-Current API version 11.something does not support filtering for message editing.
-So we have to wait for API 12.0 to have this.